KoljaB/WhoSpeaks/README.md

 # WhoSpeaks

-*A Toolkit for Enhanced Voice Training Datasets*
+*Toolkit for Enhanced Voice Training Datasets*

 WhoSpeaks emerged from the need for better speaker diarization tools.
 Existing libraries are heavyweight and often fall short in reliability, speed and efficiency.
 So this project offers a more refined alternative.